kapizoli77/valigator/README.md

 ## Installation
 ### Carthage

 Carthage is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
-To integrate Alamofire into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate Valigator into your Xcode project using Carthage, specify it in your Cartfile:
 ```ruby
 github "https://github.com/kapizoli77/valigator.git" "master"
 ```